tb9757/Student-Academic-Performance/README.md

 ## Main Data Analysis Libraries

--   **Pandas:** used throughout this project, in essential data analysis tasks such as: reading data into dataframes, adding new features as columns, dropping columns, changing datatypes, checking for null values and duplicates.
+-   **Pandas:** used throughout this project, in essential data analysis tasks such as: reading data into data frames, adding new features as columns, dropping columns, changing datatypes, checking for null values and duplicates.
--   **Matplotlib:** foundation for most visualisations, useful for seetting chart titles and displaying the charts.
+-   **Matplotlib:** foundation for most visualisations, useful for setting chart titles and displaying the charts.
 -   **Seaborn:** to make visually appealing charts to assess: distributions of results, the correlation between different variables in a correlation heatmap, and a pairplot to get a feel for all of the data.
 -   **Numpy:** foundation for all data manipulation but specifically used to take the square root of the mean squared error for the regression model.
 -   **Plotly:** to make interactive scatterplots to demonstrate the relationship between two parameters for hypothesis 1.